GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 synchronous form.

 What if we could map one to another?
-Then we could compile any application in any source language with any toolchain supporting the WASI target, and run it in a sandbox on the Web, while still allowing it to operate on real user files!
+Then we could compile any application in any source language with any toolchain supporting the WASI target, and run it in a sandbox on the web, while still allowing it to operate on real user files!
 With Asyncify, we can do just that.

 In this demo, I've compiled Rust [coreutils](https://github.com/RReverser/coreutils) crate with a